Unveiling $\delta$ Scuti and $\gamma$ Doradus Hybrid Pulsation of HD 53166 and HD 53349 Plus Rich Frequencies in HD 52788 -- Catalogs of 70552 $\delta$ Sct and 8080 $\gamma$ Dor: Results

 \subsection{HD 52788 = TIC 279361762}

 \textit{TESS} observed HD 52788 in total of 24 sectors across 2 to 39 over 1035 days from 2018 August 22 through 2021 May 26.
-Light curves are available as a source of \textit{TESS}-SPOC, HLSP-QLP, and HLSP-SPOC.
+Light curves are available as sources of \textit{TESS}-SPOC, HLSP-QLP, and HLSP-SPOC.
 The \textit{TESS}-SPOC 2-minute cadence SAP flux data were used.
-We see the MIT HLSP-QLP team attempted resolving the data with multiple planets fittings, but no final positive results.
+We see the MIT HLSP-QLP team attempted resolving the data with multiple planets fittings, but no final prospective outcome.
 The light curves exhibit a much more complex structure visually.
-Frequency analysis shows that the residual spectrum even with 130+ frequencies pre-whitened is still full of peaks in the range of 5--15\,d$^{-1}$.
-With successive prewhitenings and multiple frequencies fittings, the residuals are improved slightly (see Table~\ref{tab:52788-sigma}).
-With a big number of parameters when simultaneous optimization for frequencies, amplitudes, and phases, non-linear least-squares fitting of {\sc Period04} encountered a calculation issue of 'matrix cannot be inverted', which failed to improve the three parameters of the fitting.
-So we have to stop prewhitening procedure.
-We computed noise levels based on both residuals and original data for comparison of significant peaks.
-Current preliminary results are reported in Figure~\ref{fig:52788-sp-SNR} and Table~\ref{tab:52788-freq}.
-Further study is underway.
+With successive prewhitenings and multiple frequencies fittings, the residuals are improved slightly (see Table~\ref{tab:52788-sigma}), more frequencies do not satisfactorily account for the complexity of the light curves of HD 52788.
+With a big number of parameters when simultaneous optimization for frequencies, amplitudes, and phases, non-linear least-squares fitting encountered a divergent issue of 'matrix cannot be inverted', which failed to improve the three parameters of the fitting.
+So we have to stop prewhitening procedure when reaching the 191st trial frequency.
+Then we computed noise levels based on both residuals and original data for comparison of significant peaks.
+Though up to 191 trial frequencies were prewhitened in the procedure, 135 frequencies with significant signal-to-noise ratios over 4.3 were screened out.
+Then multiple frequencies least-squares fitting using the 135 frequencies was done, and the residuals, noise level and SNR were recalculated.
+We applied the frequency resolution adopted above of 0.000449\cd~to discriminate close frequencies and finally a total 126 individual significant pulsation frequencies are remained, along with 3 combination terms and 9 significant frequencies under resolving limit.
+Frequency analysis shows that the residual spectrum even with 135 frequencies pre-whitened is still full of peaks in the range of 5--15\,d$^{-1}$ over the calculated significant curve using residuals but below that calculated from original data (see the insert of Fig.~\ref{fig:52788-sp-SNR}).
+Table~\ref{tab:52788-freq} reports the final results, where the errors for frequency and phase are given in a compact uncertainty notation way.
+The number in parentheses represents the uncertainty of the measurement and it is expressed as one standard deviation ($1\,\sigma$).
+Figure~\ref{fig:52788-sp-SNR} displays the light curves on a sector and periodogram based on all 24 sectors data.